sciensoft/hateoas/README.md

 ### Roadmap

+ - Add support for .NET Authorization
+ - Add support for Content Negotiation type in the read-model
  - Add support for Absolute or Relative links configuration
- - Add support for .NET Authorization
  - Set repository to public on Git
  - Create project website

-## Constributions
+## Contributions

 You are welcome to contribute to this project, please clone this repository and go ahead working in your feature branch, after just submit a Pull Request.